nicholaswmin/automap/README.md

 3 levels of nesting will save 4 list hashes, and every list item will be saved *exactly-once*.

+### Time-complexity of nested lists

-That being said, nested lists will cause the fetching process to occur in [quadratic-time complexity O(n^2)][qtc].
+Nested lists will cause the fetching process to occur in [quadratic-time complexity O(n^2)][qtc].

-In contrast, lists without any nesting at all will guarantee that the fetching process will occur in [constant-time complexity O(1)][const], regardless of how many lists you have.
+In contrast, lists without any nesting guarantee that the fetching process will occur in [constant-time complexity O(1)][const], regardless of how many lists you have.

-Therefore, going too crazy on nesting depth is not recommended.
+It's important to note that these time-complexity bounds involve network requests, which are *orders of magnitude* slower than usual algorithmic time-complexity problems.

+Therefore while nested lists are supported and as efficiently as possible, they are ultimately **not** recommended.

 ### Reason